Skip to content

 docRoot = "/home/kusanagi/wp/DocumentRoot/"

-## Assign a unique name in config.toml (in this case, YYYY)
+## Assign a unique name within config.toml (here we use YYYY)

 [servers.YYYY]